dlinoba/schools_nearby_postgresql/README.md

 https://dados.gov.br/dados/conjuntos-dados/unidades-educacionais-sme

 How to run the project:
-Use docker-compose.yml whit this command "docker-compose up -d" to create a Postgresql Container.
+Use docker-compose.yml whit this command "docker-compose up -d" to create a Postgresql Container.<br />
-Use requirements.txt to set up the Libraries.
+Use requirements.txt to set up the Libraries.<br />
 Run school_location.ipynb.

-#example of result
+# example of result

 ![My Image](example.png)